Skip to Content

 Winter Park Probate Attorney

 Have you been appointed a personal representative of a loved one's estate?
-If so, you have a large responsibility on your shoulders.
-You would be wise to engage the assistance of a Winter Park probate attorney from Richard A. Heller, P.A.
-With nearly 60 years of collective legal experience, an A+ accreditation from the Better Business Bureau, a top Superb Rating from AVVO, and a Distinguished Rating by Martindale-Hubbell®, we are prepared to help you perform your duties seamlessly and eliminate the confusion commonly associated with handling a decedent's estate.
+If so, you have a big responsibility on your shoulders.
+You would be wise to engage the assistance of a probate attorney in Winter Park from Richard A. Heller, P.A.
+With over 60 years of collective legal experience, an A+ accreditation from the Better Business Bureau, a top Superb Rating from AVVO, and a Distinguished Rating by Martindale-Hubbell®, we are prepared to help you perform your duties seamlessly and eliminate the confusion commonly associated with handling a decedent's estate.

 What is probate?